Zero sums in restricted sequences: Proof of Theorem

-\textbf{Remark:} Since one needs a sequence of size at least $n$ in order that it is an Erd\H{o}s Z-sequence, the results of the previous theorem assert that for random $\Z_n$-sequences one does not need much more than the minimum required size for it to be an Erd\H{o}s Z-sequence \textit{whp}.
-One of the immediate consequences of Theorem \ref{RandErd} is that for `most' sets $A$, a random $\Z_n$-sequence of length $n$ is \textit{whp} an Erd\H{o}s Z-sequence.
-This contrasts rather sharply with the fact that $E_A(\Z_n)=n+\lfloor\log_2 n\rfloor$ for $A=\{-1,1\}$.
+\textbf{Remark:} Since one needs a sequence of size at least $n$ in order that it is an Erd\H{o}s Z-sequence, the results of the previous theorem assert that for random $\Z_n$-sequences one does not need much more than the {\it absolute} minimum required size for it to be an Erd\H{o}s Z-sequence \textit{whp}.
+In particular, if $n$ is prime, then for any $A$ of size at least $3$, a random $\Z_n$-sequence of length $n$ is \textit{whp} an $A$-weighted Erd\H{o}s Z-sequence.